JuniorNunes7/tic-tac-toe-ai/README.md

 In this project I am using Node.js and MongoDB with the goal of learning these tecnologies.

 #### Important
-This repository is used for study purposes.
+This repository is used only for study purposes.